GoogleChrome/developer.chrome.com/site/en/docs/crux/release-notes/index.md

  : March 8, 2022

 What's new
  : - This release includes `experimental.responsiveness`, our candidate for the new responsiveness metric.
-Please see [web.dev/responsiveness/](https://web.dev/responsiveness/) for details.
+See [web.dev/responsiveness/](https://web.dev/responsiveness/) for details.

 Notable stats
  : - 8,764,246 origins